apache/mina-sshd/docs/sftp.md

 * `statvfs@openssh.com`
 * `lsetstat@openssh.com`

-On the server side, the reported standard extensions are configured via the `SftpSubsystem.CLIENT_EXTENSIONS_PROP` configuration key, and the _OpenSSH_ ones via the `SftpSubsystem.OPENSSH_EXTENSIONS_PROP`.
+On the server side, the reported standard extensions are configured via the `SftpModuleProperties.CLIENT_EXTENSIONS` configuration key, and the _OpenSSH_ ones via the `SftpModuleProperties.OPENSSH_EXTENSIONS`.

 On the client side, all the supported extensions are classes that implement `SftpClientExtension`.
 These classes can be used to query the client whether the remote server supports the specific extension and then obtain a parser for its contents.
 Users